julianbarg/CV/cv.md

 ::: {custom-style="Bibliography"}

 Montgomery, A.W., Lyon, T.P. & Barg, J. (2023) No End in Sight?
-A Greenwashing Review and Research Agenda. *Proposal for special review issue accepted in competitive peer-reviewed process.* Full paper submitted Oct.
-2022 and awaiting reviewer comments for revision at *Organization & Environment*
+A Greenwashing Review and Research Agenda. *Revise and Accept* at *Organization & Environment*.

 :::